-Our range of mats and rugs comply with BS 5287:1998 Specification for assessment and labelling of textile floor coverings, and tested to BS 4790:1987 Specification for determination of the effects of a small source of ignition on textile floor coverings (hot metal nut method)
+All our products have been flammability tested by UKAS and certified to comply with BS 5287:1998 Specification for assessment and labelling of textile floor coverings, and tested to BS 4790:1987 Specification for determination of the effects of a small source of ignition on textile floor coverings (hot metal nut method)

 Data sheets are available on request.

 - Half moon shaped Coir Mat(s) Price £75.00 – £480.00 exc VAT

 - Coir Matting Roll / Mat 12m Length Price £270.00 exc VAT

 - Gazebo Party Tents & Trade Stand Matting Price £130.00 – £240.00 exc VAT